-4. CHOICE-BASED LETTINGS
+4. Choice-Based Lettings

 The Council operates a Choice-Based Lettings (CBL) scheme to advertise the limited amount of properties becoming available to let each year in Oxford for those who are eligible and qualify for inclusion on the Oxford Register for Affordable Housing.
-The CBL scheme increases the choice available to most housing applicants (with some restrictions such as those on the Homeless List see the full Allocations Scheme for more details) but it cannot increase the number of properties becoming available each year.
+CBL increases the choice available to most housing applicants (with some restrictions such as those on the Homeless List see the full Allocations Scheme for more details) but it cannot increase the number of properties becoming available each year.

-Properties becoming available are advertised in a Lettings Cycle (currently every week):
+Properties becoming available are advertised in a Lettings Cycle (currently every week) on the Council website.